Add To Favorites

 Explore symmetry in nature.
 Investigate the insect world, then create colorful butterflies, dragonflies, damselflies, and other symmetrical creatures.

-Use library and electronic resources to investigate the insect world.
+Students use library and electronic resources to investigate the insect world.
 Pay special attention to designs on wings.
 Identify the body parts of insects (head, thorax, abdomen, legs, wings, antennae).
 Compare and contrast insect groups (such as butterflies, beetles, dragonflies, and ants).

-Design your own symmetrical insects.
+Invite students to design their own symmetrical insects.
 Fold paper in half.
 Use a black Crayola® Washable Marker to draw half of the insect.
 Be sure the center of the insect body meets the fold.
 Add detailed wing and body designs in your outline.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho